-A new dual density midsole construction used for the Tracer puts softer foam (usually white) in the heel area of the shoe which meets with slightly firmer foam (usually colored) in the forefoot.
-The firmer foam extends further back on the medial side providing some stability, while the medial side also has a thicker layer of softer foam under the midfoot.
+The midsole of the Tracer features new dual density foam construction.
+Softer foam (usually white) is used in the heel area of the shoe which meets with firmer foam (usually colored) in the front of the shoe.
 Hoka calls this their Pro2Lite technology which is a balance of "PROtection and PROpulsion".
-The early stage meta-rocker geometry used in most Hoka models means runners will still experience efficiency in their running stride as their foot is gently pushed through the running cycle.
+An early stage meta-rocker geometry used in most Hoka models means runners will still experience efficiency in their running stride as their foot is gently pushed through the running cycle.
 The shoe also features a raised arch pod in the midsole to ensure support to the runner’s foot.

 The Hoka Tracer features a lightweight and ultra breathable upper with structural thermoplastic polyurethane (TPU) overlays that help stabilize the midfoot.
 Many runners raved about the upper material.
 The no-sew construction provides a seamless environment for the foot which helps prevent blisters

 and hot spots.
 The Tracer tongue is made of a very thin leatherette material, and except for a bit of padding down the middle, is unpadded.
 Some runners said the thin tongue gave the shoe a secure fit.
 The laces are flat and there were no complaints of them coming undone.
 The heel counter is semi-rigid halfway up the heel of the shoe and then the material becomes flexible and soft against the Achilles tendon.